PDSB-sps/SPFx-Room-Booking/README.md

 5- event slot display fix for regular & room events
 6- recurrent events fixes
 7- delete to recycle bin instead of perm

+# Introducing start and end times instead of periods
+1- In the IRoomBook screen, add start & end time fields

+2- In the wp properties:
+    1- Add  option for selecting periods or free start & end times 2- Pick a range - NO